kimnetics/kimnetics/README.md

 ### About What's Here

 This is my personal GitHub account.
+It has some personal projects.

 There are open source contributions.